 In 2012, at the annual Esri International User Conference, we invited women GIS professionals to attend a reception and meeting to spearhead the development of a advocacy group for women in GIS, aimed at encouraging the exchange of ideas and solutions to overcoming job discrimination, lower pay, and professional isolation.
 The nearly 30 individuals who attended that initial meeting and their interests became the spark for our founding of the WiGIS professional advocacy association.
 We wouldn’t be together without the dedicated efforts of our Execute Committee.

 Director of the Center for Geographical Studies at California State University Northridge, Danielle Bram has a diverse background in GIS and education.
 With a Masters degree in Geography, her current position at CGS provides opportunity to use her knowledge and expertise in water resource/water quality, wetland and riparian mapping, and historical ecology.

-Currently, Danielle provides oversight and direction for WIGIS.
-She can be found on LinkedIn and here!
+Currently, as our Director, Danielle provides oversight and direction for WIGIS.
+She can be found on LinkedIn and here.
 She would love to hear your ideas on how to make WIGIS serve Women in GIS better.